StoneStepsInc/zlib-nuget/README.md

 For local builds package revision is supplied on the command line and should be specified as `1` (one) for a new version of zLib.

+When the upstream version lacks the patch component, `PKG_VER_PATCH` should be uncommented in all locations listed above.
+Otherwise it should be commented out.

 ### GitHub Build Number